croucherk/SANS-Holiday-Hack-2023/challenges/linux-privesc.md

 ### SUID and SGID Marked Binaries

-Attempt to check for binaries that have been assigned the SUID or SGID bit.
+Attempt to check for binaries that have been assigned the SUID or SGID bits.

 ```bash
 find / -perm -u=s -type f 2>/dev/null